WycliffeAssociates/Tech-Advance-Training/docs/Finishing a Project.rst

    \________________________________________________________\_
    \________________________________________________________\_
-3. If the translation team did not finish a chunk, do they need to do all 8 MAST Steps again for that chunk?
+3. If the translation team did not finish a chunk, do they need to do all 8 Steps again for that chunk?
    \________________________________________________________\_
 4. Sometimes, this is a chunk that needs to be closed.
 How can you close all of the available chunks at once (assuming that you believe them